jzsmoreno/PyOrchDB/templates/README.md

 ```powershell
 az storage fs file <action> -s '<local_path>' -p <cloud path> -f <container name> --account-name $storage_account_name --auth-mode login
 ```
+The only difference is that for uploading the label will be `-s` while for downloading it will be `-d`.
 For the rest of the commands mentioned at the file level, the following syntax is used.

 ```powershell
 az storage fs file <action> -p <file> -f <container name> --account-name $storage_account_name --auth-mode login